amoe/allen-moronuki/allen_moronuki_notes.md

 Really not very clear what this does.
 I don't see how I can derive a newtype from a typeclass constraint such as this.

+HPFFP p406: "Make another TooMany instance, this time for (Num a, TooMany a) => (a, a)."
+I don't understand how to write this.
+Is this the correct way:
+"instance (Num a, TooMany a) => TooMany (a, a) where..."
+That type checks.

 # 2019-09-25

 ## Exercises: For Example